p4lang/p4runtime/docs/v1/p4runtime-id-notes.md

 These are all defined in the file `proto/p4/config/v1/p4info.proto`.

-## Numeric ids that are unique within an entire P4Info message
+## Numeric ids that are unique within the P4Info top level scope

 The messages listed below are all of those that are sub-messages of the `P4Info` message, and they contain a `Preamble` sub-message.
 Each